hbctraining/Intro-to-R/lessons/06_matching_reordering.md

 1. Use the `%in%` operator to determine if all of these genes are in the row names of the `rpkm_data` data frame.

-2. Extract the rows from `rpkm_data` that correspond to these 6 genes using `[]` and the `%in%` operator, again.
+2. Extract the rows from `rpkm_data` that correspond to these 6 genes using `[]` and the `%in%` operator.
 Double check the row names to ensure that you are extracting the correct rows.

 3. **Bonus question:** Extract the rows from `rpkm_data` that correspond to these 6 genes using `[]`, but without using the `%in%` operator.